erasersleeve/code_factor_hori/README.md

 Did not cover these directly in the README.

-Headers are in order, but they also are reused within div sections, is that best practice?

 WHEN I view the heading attributes
 THEN they fall in sequential order